Thank you for your interest in utilising your US Veterans Affairs benefits for study at JCU.

-It is important to note that not all programs are VA eligible.
+It is important to note that not all programs are eligible for VA approval.
 There are two regulations in particular that restrict the program eligibility at foreign schools:

 1/ The Code of Federal Regulations (S21.4260) stipulates that 'the course leads to a standard college degree or its equivalent'.